Sprite Sheet Export Format Guide

 Structure

-The XML root is TextureAtlas with imagePath attribute.
-Each SubTexture has name, x, y, width, height attributes.
-Optionally includes frameX, frameY, frameWidth, frameHeight for untrimmed source data.
+The XML root is TextureAtlas with an imagePath attribute.
+Each SubTexture has name, x, y, width, and height attributes, with optional frameX/frameY/frameWidth/frameHeight for trimmed source data.

 CSS Sprites Format